kyleduo/LSUnusedResources/README.md

 # LSUnusedResources
 A Mac App to find unused images and resources in an XCode project.
 It is heavily influenced by jeffhodnett‘s [Unused](http://jeffhodnett.github.io/Unused/), but Unused is very slow, and the results are not entirely correct.
 So I made some performance optimization, the search speed is more faster than Unused.

+**This fork added support of .xml file and fix storyboard searching bug in watch extension.**

 ## Example

 ![LSMessageHUD Example1](https://github.com/tinymind/LSUnusedResources/raw/master/LSUnusedResourcesExample.gif)